-When it comes to the winter holidays, most people in France celebrate Christmas – nine out of ten French people, in fact, according to this survey.
+When it comes to the winter holidays, most people in France celebrate Christmas – nine out of ten French people, in fact, according to a survey by Hello Life.
 This includes Christians (practicing or not), as well as people who simply like the tradition or are participating with their family.
 As in most countries where people from other cultures and religions live, many non-Christians also like certain aspects of Christmas and take part in some festivities or celebrate it in certain ways.

 In some parts of France, la Saint-Nicolas, the feast day of Saint Nicholas, is also celebrated, as a separate holiday.
 Held on December 6, this holiday is more focused on the traditional representation of St. Nicholas, rather than the red-and-white wearing Santa Claus most of us are familiar with.
 Saint Nicolas often distributes little gifts and sweets, and is sometimes accompanied by le Père Fouettard, a hooded, frightening figure who, at worst, whips or kidnaps bad children, and at best gives them things like onions or coal.
 I’ll talk a little more about him later on.

 Since it’s non-religious, just about everyone in France celebrates New Year’s.

 Hanukkah is celebrated in the French Jewish community, although to a much lesser extent than it is in countries like the US, where it’s a rough equivalent to Christmas.
 But as we’ll see further on, it’s more discreet and less included in the general French idea of the winter holidays.

 In French, as in English and many other languages, you have several options when it comes to expressing your holiday cheer:

 Joyeux Noël.
 Whether you want to say Merry Christmas or Happy Christmas in French, just say <<Joyeux Noël>>!